 The five LED indicators on the front panel are used to diagnose server fault conditions.
 The meaning of each indicator is noted in the following table.
-During normal operation, all five LEDs will be on.
+During normal operation, all five indicators will be on.

-GENLOCK OFF indicates that the Genlock setting in the System menu is "Internal" Check the Genlock setting in the On- Screen System menu.
-FLASHING indicates that Genlock is selected in the System menu, but there is no signal, or an invalid signal, at the GENLOCK input connector.
+GENLOCK OFF indicates that the Genlock setting in the System menu is "Internal" FLASHING indicates that Genlock is selected in the System menu, but there is no signal, or an invalid signal at the GENLOCK input connector.
+Check the Genlock setting in the On- Screen System menu.
 Check the Genlock cable connections or signal.
 POWER FLASHING indicates that there is a fault in the system power supply.
 Shut down the server and contact 360 Systems Customer Support for further hardware diagnosis.
-FANS FLASHING indicates that there is a fault of the internal chassis fan.
+FANS FLASHING indicates that an internal chassis or CPU fan is running slow or stopped.
 Check the chassis fan operation.
 Replace if necessary.
 Do not run the server without a working fan.
 DRIVES FLASHING indicates that there is a fault in the system RAID array.
-Check the RAID array status using the utility under START >RAID STATUS.
-SYSTEM FLASHING indicates that the CPU fan is running slow, or stopped; or that the CPU temperature or voltage is not within manufacturer's specification.
+Check the RAID array status using the utility under Start > Raid Status.
+SYSTEM FLASHING indicates that the CPU or other temperature or voltage reading is not within manufacturer's specification.
 Shut down the server and contact 360 Systems Customer Support for further hardware diagnosis.